 Teaches Maths in the Secondary classes.
 She has a BSc (Hons) in Maths & Statistics and a PGCE in teaching Secondary Maths.
 She has been teaching in local schools for over 20 years.
 Her passions are tennis and swimming, reading and cooking and she loves being outside, particularly with views of the coast.

 Sarah Collins – Music

 Sarah set up the music department and GCSE Music course in 2010 – when she arrived with her daughter Ella, who took her GCSEs at the school in 2015.
 She studied at The City University, London (with instrumental lessons at The Guildhall School) and at Sussex University, for her MA in Composition.
-An accomplished pianist, she also loves singing, and as well as teaching across the school, she has recently started the New Forest Small School Choir – for all pupils from Upper Primary upwards as well as parents and staff.
+An accomplished pianist, she also loves singing, and as well as teaching across the whole school.
+She has recently started the New Forest Small School Choir – for all pupils from Upper Primary upwards as well as parents and staff.
 She writes music for the summer performances and organises the Christmas celebration concert.
-She also has another identity as DJRandom and DJs at Glastonbury and many other places.
+She also has another identity as DJ Random and DJs at Glastonbury and many other places.

-Maggie works on DT projects with the children throughout the primary classes as well covering other lessons and visiting kindergarten when required.
-She has a BA hons degree in Textiles for fashion from Portsmouth University.
+Maggie works on design and technology projects with the children throughout the primary classes as well covering other lessons when required.
+She has a BA hons degree in Textiles For Fashion from Portsmouth University.
 She has been working both voluntarily and employed in schools since the age of 16 and has a NVQ level 3 in ‘Early Years Care and Education’.

 Passionate about empowering children to become independent learners and creative thinkers, Maggie enjoys helping the children to create finished products they can take home, or use at school.
 They create everything from pallet mud kitchens to lamps and anything in between!
 She encourages them to use a wide range of tools and techniques to explore their ideas effectively.